Skip to main content

 In general, every time we wanted to add a new admin relationship to a repo we'd have to add a new tuple.
 This doesn't scale as the list of repos and users grows.

-01. Modify Authorization Model
+01. Modify authorization model

 Another way of modeling this is to have an authorization model as follows: